Celebrity Skin (band)

-Celebrity Skin were a post-punk, glam influenced, hard rock band from Los Angeles, California.
-They were active from the mid-1980s till the early 1990s.
+Celebrity Skin was a post-punk, glam-influenced hard rock band from Los Angeles, California.
+They were active from the mid-1980s until the early 1990s.

+History

 Early history

-Celebrity Skin has its roots in Los Angeles hardcore band the Germs.
-Following the death of Darby Crash and the subsequent breakup of the Germs in 1980, Germs guitarist Pat Smear eventually formed the band Vagina Dentata with former Crash girlfriend Michelle Bell on vocals, bassist Tim Ferris, and drummer Gary Jacoby.
-Vagina Dentata recorded a version of the song "Golden Boys", one of the last songs co-written by Darby Crash before his death, and a number that would become a Celebrity Skin staple for many years.
+Following the death of singer Darby Crash and the subsequent breakup of the band Germs in 1980, Germs guitarist Pat Smear formed the band Vagina Dentata with Crash's former girlfriend Michelle Bell on vocals, Tim Ferris on bass, and Gary Jacoby on drums.
+Vagina Dentata recorded a version of the song "Golden Boys", one of the last songs co-written by Darby Crash before his death.

-Following the breakup of Vagina Dentata in 1985, Ferris and Jacoby recruited guitarist Robert Haas (formerly of the band Endless Banana) to form Celebrity Skin.
+After the breakup of Vagina Dentata in 1985, Ferris and Jacoby recruited guitarist Robert Haas to form Celebrity Skin.
 Their first gig was reputedly a backyard performance for some graduating Caltech students and was characterized by multiple costume changes and drum solos to flesh out their 15-minute set.
-At this point, Celebrity Skin did not have a regular drummer and instead went through a number of drummers (supposedly 27), including, the "Little Matador" and Cujo.
+At this point, Celebrity Skin did not have a regular drummer and instead went through a number of drummers (supposedly 27) including the "Little Matador" and Cujo.
 Jazz fusion guitarist John Goodsall of the progressive rock bands Atomic Rooster and Brand X was also briefly a member.

-Due to their raucous, prop- and costume-filled live shows, they were eventually banned from every club in Hollywood, and subsequently relocated to San Francisco, at which point former Verbal Abuse guitarist Jason Shapiro joined as second lead guitarist.
-They experienced similar difficulties in San Francisco, where they again were banned from a number of clubs due to their outrageous stage shows.
+Due to their raucous, prop- and costume-filled live shows, they were eventually banned from every club in Hollywood and subsequently relocated to San Francisco, at which point former Verbal Abuse guitarist Jason Shapiro joined as second lead guitarist.
+They experienced similar difficulties in San Francisco, where they again were banned from clubs due to their outrageous stage shows.
 One infamous show took place at the V.I.S.
 Club on Divisadero Street a week before Christmas.
 Photographer and artist Tony Millionaire created a mechanical sleigh pulled by four skinned goat heads.
 The sleigh had a bull's penis in it and the heads rocked back and forth feigning motion.
 The show was shut down prematurely by the owner, and the animal parts were callously thrown into the street.
 The next day the penis and heads were discovered off Hayes Street.
 Shortly thereafter the San Francisco Chronicle ran a story of "possible ritual animal sacrifice".

-After Cujo left the band, they were united with another Germs alumnus, drummer Don Bolles, who had also played with Vox Pop and 45 Grave following the breakup of the Germs.
+After Cujo left the band, former Germs drummer Don Bolles took his place.
+Bolles had also played with Vox Pop and 45 Grave following the breakup of the Germs.
 At this point, Celebrity Skin focused on the music and costumes and toned down the more sensational aspects of their stage act.
-In 1988, they recorded their cover of "SOS" by ABBA for the SST Records compilation The Melting Plot.
-By 1989, they were one of LA's top live acts, and stories about the band appeared in the Los Angeles Times and in the hardcore magazine Flipside.
+In 1988, they recorded a cover of "SOS" by ABBA for the SST Records compilation The Melting Plot.
+Stories about the band appeared in the Los Angeles Times and in the hardcore magazine Flipside.